thi-hong-van-nguyen/my-documentation/WPF - Navigation Store.md

         }
     }
 ```
- the `Loginommand` class is responsible for executing the login operation in the application.
+The `LoginCommand` class is responsible for executing the login operation in the application.
 When the Execute method is called, it updates the current view model in the provided NavigationStore instance to a new instance of the HomeVM view model, indicating a transition to the Home view.

  Similarly, we have `LogoutCommand.cs`:
  ```